mmadc0der/FinancialDataCollector/docs/architecture.md

 ## Architecture

 ### Components
 - Kernel: core orchestrator.
-Responsibilities: Redis ingest (consumer group), routing to Postgres (primary), spill-to-disk fallback, optional Redis re-publish, backpressure, config, telemetry, optional auth for producers.
+Responsibilities: Redis ingest (consumer group), routing to Postgres (primary), filesystem spill only on Postgres connectivity loss (auto-replay/erase), backpressure, config, telemetry, and strict auth for producers/admins.
 - Collector Module: external processes publish to Redis Streams; they are not supervised by the kernel.
 - Sinks: Postgres (primary), spill files only on PG outages.
 Redis Streams is the ingress bus.